Intersectoral Fora for Social Transition

 Advocacy / Human rights

-FIBGAR aims to create a network of women of different ages, promoting reflection on the role of women in democratic memory, in order to boost interest in democracy and strengthen the construction of a more equitable and just society.
+FIBGAR aims to create a network of women of different ages, promoting reflection on the role of women in democratic memory, with the aim of fostering interest in democracy and strengthening the construction of a more equitable and just society.

-Thus, this network was created with the aim of fostering the creation of a network of women of different ages, promoting reflection on the role of women in democratic memory, in order to strengthen their active participation in democracy and consolidate the collective interest in democratic values.
+Thus, this network was created with the aim of fostering the creation of a network of women of different ages, promoting reflection on the role of women in democratic memory, in order to strengthen their active participation in democracy and consolidate collective interest in democratic values.

 Status: Ongoing